cncf/tag-security/community/assessments/projects/guardon/guardon-self-assessment.md

 - No backend infrastructure
 - No telemetry or analytics
 - No transmission of YAML or policies to external systems
-- Kyverno engine executes inside a local WebAssembly sandbox
+- Instead, Guardon converts Kyverno policies to its own internal rule format for validation in the browser
 - No Kubernetes cluster access, no secrets, no tokens
 - Only interacts with user-selected YAML files or GitHub/GitLab DOM content